DilrajS/Sorting-Algorithm-Visualiser/README.md

 **Time/Space Complexity Analysis**:

 |Worst Case|Average Case|Best Case|In-place?|
 |---|---|---|---|
 |O(n log(n))|Θ(n log(n))|Ω(n log(n))|No|

 ### Quick Sort
 Quick Sort is an efficient sorting algorithm and can be about two or three times faster than other competitors like merge sort and heapsort, **when implemented well**.
 It is a comparison sort, which means it can sort items of any type as long as a "less-than" relation (a total order) is defined for them.

 **Time/Space Complexity Analysis**:

 |Worst Case|Average Case|Best Case|In-Place?|
 |---|---|---|---|
 |O(n<sup>2</sup>)|Θ(n log(n))|Ω(n log(n))|Yes|

 ## How to Run the App

-To run this app on your own computer, follow these steps:
+To run this app on your computer, follow these steps:

 1. Download the following files: UI, BubbleSort, MergeSort, QuickSort.
 2. Place all downloaded files in the same folder.